mattthw/QuakespasmSolitude/README.md

 # Solitude

 > ⚠️ **NOTICE #1:** I am looking for the QC quake code source files to [Halo Revamped](https://www.youtube.com/watch?v=B_GB9LLBATQ) (r17?) for N3DS!
-Without this, the changes I am able to make are extremely limited.
-If you happen to have this laying around on your computer or know someone who has this, please let me know.
+Without this, I must use decompilation of lost code to preserve the firefight features.

 > ⚠️ **NOTICE #2:** This port is starting from scratch.
 See the original release [here](https://github.com/mattthw/SolitudeVita).
 The old version was built ontop of vitaQuake.
 While this new version is built ontop of Quakespasm-spiked.
 ## Introduction
 QuakespasmSolitude is a port of Solitude for the vita, built ontop of Quakespasm-spiked (a Quake engine ported to Vita by Rinnegatamante).
 Solitude was originally made for the PSP and released in 2010 by FlamingIce.
 The forums went down and the game & assets became shareware.
 Since then several projects started with a goal of releasing on new platforms or improving the base game.
 This port is still a work in progress.
-QuakeC code is blocked, unless someone is able to decompile it into a clean, workable state.

-The goal of this project is to:
+The goals of this project are to:
 1. Have fun.
 2. Make Solitude on PS Vita be a game we actually enjoy playing.
 Not just a demo of what is possible.
 3. Upgrade old PSP maps and create new maps.
 I want to have a solid map pack of maps we actually enjoy playing on.